diegomanama/diegomanama/README.md

 ### About me
 👋 Hi there!
 I'm Diego Manama, a Venezuelan enthusiast self-taught developer, privacy advocate and open source freak.
 My favorite hobbit is learn new languages through Immersion.

-⚡ Fun fact: I learned English as a second language by watching Netflix and YouTube videos in English.

 ### Interests
 👀 I'm interested in everything related to web development, including: